MaggieJian/Final-AI-Coursework/README.md

 K-means clustering was used to visualise the Sentinel-2 satellite image without IRIS.

-This was produced using the colab file titled 'Unsupervised_learning.ipynb'.
+Use the colab file titled 'Unsupervised_learning.ipynb'.

 # Checklist for Getting Started